ooyala/barkeep/README.markdown

 To see a video of Barkeep in action, visit [getbarkeep.org](http://getbarkeep.org).

+Barkeep is standalone software that you host.
+Once it's setup, you can use it to track and code review any number of git repos available on the internet.
+It's designed to be easy to run on Mac or Ubuntu.

 ### Getting started

 Since Barkeep is a web app with dependencies like MySQL, Redis, and others, the easiest way to get it